 - a.
 The College believes in educating the whole person.
 Leadership, teamwork, social skills, tolerance and manners are all important and are included in the broader curriculum.
 All subjects target spiritual, moral, social and cultural awareness and understanding through the schemes of work followed. - b.
 Examples might be: - i.
-The Year 8 graduation dinner.
-The students' first chance to sample a formal dinner and to learn how to behave.
+The Year 8 graduation celebration.
 Many other dinners and functions throughout the year serve the same purpose. - ii.
-The College's Ten Basic Courtesies provide an expectation for behaviour, and are published in the school calendar and are referred to by tutor teams.
-These are values that promote a sense of community and responsibility. - Year group chapel services occur throughout the term for the Senior School, and on Wednesday mornings for the Prep School, led by the school's chaplain.
+The College's Ten Courtesies and Expectations provide an expectation for behaviour, and are published in the school calendar and are referred to by tutor teams.
+These are values that promote a sense of community and responsibility. - iii.
+Chapel services occur throughout the term for the Senior School, and on Wednesday mornings for the Prep School, led by the school's chaplain.
 Worship is for students and staff of all faiths and for those of none, but follows the Church of England liturgy: Common Worship. - iv.
 Communal dining with adults and children mixing at every meal. - v.
 Cultural and academic trips abroad, together with exchanges, help to broaden the students' experience of other societies. - vi.
 Carol and Remembrance services provide a community focus and an opportunity for alumni to visit the College. - vii.
 Assemblies, lectures and presentations by adults and fellow students. - viii.
 Community Service programme, including students helping at care homes and animal welfare charities.
 The College also runs a community action day in the Summer Term supporting the local community in a range of volunteering activities.